Molly Whuppie: Synopsis

-They ran on, to a king's palace, or to a great farm.
-Their story impressed the king or farmer, but he said if she stole the giant's sword, from the back of his bed, he would marry his oldest son to her oldest sister.
+They ran on to a king's palace, or to a great farm.
+Their story impressed the king or farmer, but he said if she stole the giant's sword from the back of his bed, he would marry his oldest son to her oldest sister.
 She went and hid under the bed.
-When the giant went to sleep, she stole it.
+When the giant went to sleep, she stole the sword.
 It rattled when she went over the threshold, and the giant chased her, but she escaped over the bridge of one hair.
 The king married his oldest son to her oldest sister, and then told her if she stole the purse the giant kept under his pillow, he would marry his second son to her second sister.
-Once again she hid under the bed and stole it while he slept, but he woke and chased her, and she escaped over the bridge of one hair.
+Once again she hid under the bed and stole it while he slept, but he woke and chased her, and again she escaped over the bridge of one hair.
 Her second sister was married to the king's second son.

 Then the king said if she stole the ring the giant wore on his finger, he would marry his youngest son to her.
 She went off, hid under the bed, and grabbed the ring, but the giant caught her.
-He asked what she would do, if he had done to her what she had done to him, and she had caught him.
+He asked what she would do if he had done to her what she had done to him and she had caught him.
 She said she would put him in a sack, with a dog, a cat, a needle, thread, and shears.
 Then she would hang the sack on the wall, go to the woods for a thick stick, and come back and beat him dead.
 The giant declared that he would do just that.
 When she was in the sack and he was gone, Molly began to say, "Oh, if ye saw what I see."
-The giant's wife asked her what she meant, until she asked if she could see the same.
+The giant's wife asked her what she meant until she asked if she could see the same.
 Molly cut her way out with the shears and sewed the wife into it.
-The giant came back and began to hit her, and the dog's barking and the cat's meows were too loud for him to hear his wife's voice, but he saw Molly running off with the ring.
+The giant came back and began to hit her.
+The dog's barking and the cat's meows were too loud for him to hear his wife's voice, but he saw Molly running off with the ring.
 He chased her, but she escaped over the bridge of one hair, married the king's youngest son, and never saw the giant again.